grace-anderson/tech-blog/README.md

 * [Visual Studio](https://visualstudio.microsoft.com/downloads/)

 ## Use
 Try out the app on [Heroku](https://frozen-caverns-29448.herokuapp.com/).

-Gifs illustrating these steps can be found under [Mockups](#mockups)
+Gifs illustrating the following steps can be found under [Mockups](#mockups)
-1. Click log in (top right) to create a Tech Blog user account
+1. Click **Login** (top left) to create a Tech Blog user account
-2. Enter a name, email and password, then click Sign Up
+2. Enter a username, email and password, then click Sign Up
    * **Note that your password must be a minimum of 8 characters in length**
-3. You will now see your Dashboard.
+3. You will now see **Your Dashboard**.
 This is where you can add posts.
 All posts you create will be listed here.
-4. To create a new blog post, enter a title and post content.
+4. To create a new blog post, click **Create a new post** then enter a title and post content.
 Then click publish.
-5. Go to Home.
-You will see your post at the bottom of the list of posts
+5. Go to **Home**.
+You will see your post at the bottom of the list of posts.
+View the full text of any post by clicking on that post.
-6. You may edit the posts you create by clicking on Edit Post.
+6. You may edit the posts you create by returnting to **Your Dashboard** and clicking on the post you wish to edit.
+You may also delete your post here
-7. To make a comment click on any post.
-Enter your comment, then click Add a comment.
+7. To make a comment, go to **Home** and click on any post.
+Enter your comment, then click **Add your comment**.
-8. You can edit or delete the comments you create.
-9. To log out, click on Logout (top right)
+8. To log out, click on Logout (top left)

 ## Installation
 * You need a [GitHub](https://github.com/) account to access the code